CIC Exam Prep: Study Tips from Agents Who Passed

 But make no mistake: the CIC exam at the end of each institute is real, and failing it means you need to retake the entire institute.
 According to The National Alliance for Insurance Education and Research, the organization that administers the CIC, candidates must pass all five institute exams to earn the designation.
 There is no skipping, no substituting, and no partial credit.

 This guide covers how each institute works, how to prepare before you attend, what to expect on exam day, and how to maintain your CIC after you earn it.
 Whether you are registering for your first institute or preparing for your fifth, these strategies will help you pass.
+If you are still deciding which insurance designation to pursue first, start there — but if you have already committed to the CIC, read on.

 TLDR: The CIC requires attending five 2.5-day institutes (Commercial Casualty, Commercial Property, Life and Health, Personal Lines, and Agency Management) and passing a 50-question exam at the end of each one.
 Preparation starts before you arrive: read the pre-institute materials, study the topic outline, and bring real-world scenarios to engage with the instructor.
 The networking at CIC institutes is as valuable as the education.
 Maintain your designation through annual update credits.